swarmstack/swarmstack/README.md

 roles/files/etc/swarmstack_fw/rules/firewall.rules | _(used to permit traffic to the hosts themselves)_ |
 roles/files/etc/swarmstack_fw/rules/docker.rules | _(used to limit access to Docker service ports)_ |

-`ansible-playbook -i clusters/swarmstack-dev playbooks/docker.html -k`
+    # ansible-playbook -i clusters/swarmstack-dev playbooks/docker.html -k

-- _(optional if you haven't already brought up a Docker swarm)_
+- _(optional, use this if you haven't already brought up a Docker swarm)_

-`ansible-playbook -i clusters/swarmstack-dev playbooks/firewall.html -k`
+    # ansible-playbook -i clusters/swarmstack-dev playbooks/firewall.html -k

-- _(run and re-run to manage firewalls on all Docker swarm nodes)_
+- _(you can run and re-run this playbook to manage firewalls on all Docker swarm nodes)_

-`ansible-playbook -i clusters/swarmstack-dev playbooks/portworx.html -k`
+    # ansible-playbook -i clusters/swarmstack-dev playbooks/portworx.html -k

-- _(optional if bringing your own persistent storage, be sure to update the pxd driver in docker-compose.yml)_
+- _(optional, if bringing your own persistent storage be sure to update the pxd driver in docker-compose.yml)_

-`ansible-playbook -i clusters/swarmstack-dev playbooks/swarmstack.html -k`
+    # ansible-playbook -i clusters/swarmstack-dev playbooks/swarmstack.html -k

-- _(re)deploy the Docker monitoring stack to the cluster_
+- _(deploy or redeploy the swarmstack DevOps monitoring stack to the cluster)_